Advancing Complex Video Object Segmentation via Progressive Concept Construction: Benchmark

 These characteristics introduce substantial challenges for existing memory-based approaches, which predominantly rely on local visual similarity and often fail to maintain object identity across shots.
 Despite the challenges within these scenarios, they are frequently encountered in real-world VOS applications, such as video editing, surveillance, and story-centric content understanding.
 Therefore, developing benchmarks that target these conditions is both necessary and important.

-To construct the SeCVOS benchmark, we first filtered videos with three criteria to ensure sufficient spatiotemporal complexity: (1) a minimum duration of 20 seconds, (2) semantically meaningful.
-The semantics are filtered following the strategy introduced in the Shot2Story ~\cite{han2025shotstory} to remove less informative videos.
+To construct the \benchname benchmark, we first filtered videos with three criteria to ensure sufficient spatiotemporal complexity: (1) a minimum duration of 20 seconds, (2) semantically meaningful.
+The semantics are filtered following the strategy introduced in the Shot2Story ~\citep{han2025shotstory} to remove less informative videos.
 Next, we employed GPT-4o to analyze the video content and identify target objects that appear frequently and unambiguously across scenes.
-Initial object masks were generated using SAM 2~\cite{ravi2025sam}, and subsequently refined through multiple rounds of manual correction to ensure high-quality and accurate annotations.
+Initial object masks were generated using SAM 2~\citep{ravi2025sam}, and subsequently refined through multiple rounds of manual correction to ensure high-quality and accurate annotations.

-The resulting SeCVOS benchmark consists of 160 multi-shot videos, each averaging 29.36 seconds in duration and containing 4.26 distinct scenes per video, significantly surpassing existing benchmarks in scene diversity.
-As shown in Table~\ref{tab:SVOS_stat}, SeCVOS features a high disappearance rate of 30.2\%, reflecting the frequent occlusions and reappearances of objects across shots.
+The resulting \benchname benchmark consists of 160 multi-shot videos, each averaging 29.36 seconds in duration and containing 4.26 distinct scenes per video, significantly surpassing existing benchmarks in scene diversity.
+As shown in Table~\ref{tab:SVOS_stat}, \benchname features a high disappearance rate of 30.2\%, reflecting the frequent occlusions and reappearances of objects across shots.
 In contrast, prior benchmarks contain mostly single-scene with low semantic discontinuity.
-We will release SeCVOS as an open-source benchmark to support future research in concept-driven video object segmentation.
+Further details about the \benchname benchmark are provided in the Appendix~\ref{appendix-datatails}.